Jill Ireland: Death and legacy

 Ireland was diagnosed with breast cancer in 1984.
 After her diagnosis, Ireland wrote two books, chronicling her battle with the disease.
 At the time of her death, she was writing a third book and became a spokeswoman for the American Cancer Society.
-In 1988, she testified before the U.S. Congress about medical costs and was given the American Cancer Society's Courage Award by President Ronald Reagan.
+In 1988, she testified before the U.S. Congress about medical costs and was given the American Cancer Society's Courage Award by Ronald Reagan then US president.

 In 1990, Ireland died of breast cancer at her home in Malibu, California.
-She was cremated and her ashes were placed in a cane which Charles Bronson had buried with him at Brownsville Cemetery when he died in 2003.
+She was cremated and her ashes were placed in a walking cane which Charles Bronson had buried with him at Brownsville Cemetery in Vermont when he died in 2003.

 For her contribution to the film industry, Jill Ireland has a star on the Hollywood Walk of Fame at 6751 Hollywood Boulevard.

 In 1991, Ireland was portrayed by Jill Clayburgh in the made-for-television film Reason for Living: The Jill Ireland Story.
-The film, which was based on Ireland's memoir Lifelines and listed her posthumously as an executive producer received mixed reviews from critics.
-To prepare for the role, Clayburgh, who had never met Ireland, read Lifelines, and listened to Ireland's recorded interviews.
+The film, which was based on Ireland's memoir Lifelines and listed her posthumously as an executive producer, received mixed reviews from critics.
+To prepare for the role, Clayburgh, who had never met Ireland, read Lifelines and listened to Ireland's recorded interviews.